Skip navigation

 Freelance Career - Many musicians have a portfolio career, juggling performance with teaching and arts admin roles.
 Our modules give you the range of skills you need to succeed in the diverse opportunities open to professional musicians.
 As well as musical skills, such as playing keyboard and conducting, you will gain confidence in managing yourself and others, understanding how to set yourself up in business as a performer or teacher how to organise events.
 The University offers entrepreneurship support to students.

 Careers Outside Music - Musicians develop leadership skills in musical direction that are transferable to any kind of employment.
 For example, the experience of working together in a musical ensemble develops teamworking; performing in front of an audience on your instrument helps when giving a business presentation; if you can research thoroughly, think critically, and write with clarity about music, you can apply such skills to graduate management roles in business, charities, or the public sector in any field.
-Music graduates become accountants and lawyers, and to go on to successful careers in IT and coding, as well as following careers in the Arts.
+Music graduates become accountants and lawyers, go on to successful careers in IT and coding, or follow careers in the arts.

 Northumbria’s Music learning experience

-Students can extend their studies, either taking a placement year in industry or opting to study abroad in mainland Europe or North America.
+You will be able to extend your studies either by taking a placement year in industry or by opting to study abroad in mainland Europe or North America.

 See other similar courses you may be interested in: BA (Hons) Theatre and Performance